Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Results

 Two-way ART ANOVA revealed distinct patterns across evaluation dimensions (Table \ref{tab:art_anova_results}).
 For \textit{Constraint Adherence}, both decision type and ambiguity level showed significant main effects, with no significant interaction. \textit{Agreement} was significantly affected by ambiguity level, whereas the effect of decision type approached but did not reach significance. \textit{Justification Quality} demonstrated a main effect of ambiguity level only.
 Conversely, \textit{Actionability} showed a significant main effect of decision type but not ambiguity level.
 No interactions reached significance across any dimension, indicating that the effects of decision type and ambiguity level operated independently.

 Post-hoc pairwise comparisons using Tukey's HSD (Table \ref{tab:posthoc_by_factor}) revealed ambiguity resolution significantly enhanced response quality, when ambiguity is fully resolved, the quality of the responses increases for all dimensions.
 This effect was remarkable for Constraint Adherence, where fully resolved outperformed partial ambiguity.
 As constraints become clearer, the model’s ability to follow explicit rules improves dramatically.
 For Agreement and Justification Quality, the improvement is statistically meaningful between the high ambiguity (L3) and fully resolved tasks (L0), indicating full clarity meaningfully enhances the perceived quality and soundness of the AI's decision.
 Ambiguity levels had no significant impact on \textit{Actionability}, suggesting responses have consistent level of perceived implementability, regardless of its reasoning is grounded in factual certainty or uncertain assumptions.
+The independence of Actionability from ambiguity level is particularly relevant for the collaboration pipeline: it indicates that AI-generated decisions will appear implementable and confident regardless of whether the human clarification stage has been completed.
+This creates a risk of epistemic miscalibration, where a manager may mistake the AI's actionable tone for factual grounding.
+It reinforces the necessity of the internal audit by humans at Stage 7 as the mechanism ensuring the AI's confident output is also well-grounded.

 Decision type post-hoc effects were most evident for Actionability, where operational decisions significantly exceeded both strategic and tactical alternatives.
 Operational also demonstrated superiority over strategic for Constraint Adherence and Agreement.
 These findings suggest that operational decisions are more readily implementable and achieve higher consensus due to their specific, concrete, well-defined nature compared to the broader scope in strategic and tactical decisions.